The Home of American Golf

-A decade prior, in 2014, the resort hosted the historic, back-to-back U.S. Open and U.S. Women’s Open Championships.
+A decade prior, in 2014, the resort hosted the historic, back-to-back U.S. Open and U.S. Women’s Open Championships and will do so again in 2029.
 Before that, Pinehurst was the site of U.S. Opens in 2005 and 1999.
 Many consider the 1999 U.S. Open on No. 2 — where Payne Stewart drained a 20-foot putt on the 72nd hole to seal a one-stroke victory over expectant father Phil Mickelson, on Father’s Day, no less — to be the greatest national championship our country has ever contested.

 History was also made during the summer of 2019, when the recently redesigned Pinehurst No. 4 along with No. 2, served as the golf course for the 36-hole match-play final of the 119th U.S. Amateur Championship.
 For the championship match both courses were used, marking the first time the 36-hole U.S. Amateur Championship final has been contested over two golf courses.
 “We’ve always looked at No. 4 not as a tribute course, but as more of a companion course to No. 2,” said architect Gil Hanse.
 “I think it would be a huge mistake to try and replicate, or even come close, to those greens [on No. 2].
 If you play the course (No. 4) and try to think your way through it, you’ll find that a lot of slopes actually move balls toward the greens.”

-Pine Needles Lodge & Golf Club in Southern Pines is also prepping to host another national championship, this one the 2022 U.S. Women’s Open.
-The previous three U.S. Women’s Open Championships at Pine Needles were captured by the uber-impressive triumvirate of Annika Sörenstam (1996), Karrie Webb (2001) and Cristie Kerr (2007).
-The 2019 U.S. Senior Women’s Open at Pine Needles was won by 54-year-old Swede Helen Alfredsson, who posted a four-round score of 285 (+1).
+In June 2022, Pine Needles Lodge & Golf Club in Southern Pines became the first venue to host four U.S. Women’s Opens, producing another world-class winner in Minjee Lee.
+The previous three championships at Pine Needles were captured by the uber-impressive triumvirate of Annika Sörenstam (1996), Karrie Webb (2001) and Cristie Kerr (2007).
+The 2019 U.S. Senior Women’s Open at Pine Needles was won by 54-year-old Swede Helen Alfredsson.

 One of Donald Ross’s most praiseworthy creations and routinely listed among North Carolina’s top courses, Pine Needles was renovated in 2004 by John Fought, who oversaw the restoration of greens and bunkers to their original forms with the aid of vintage aerial photos.
 In the summer of 2016, Kyle Franz assisted with a green rebuilding and bunker restoration project that aimed to maximize hole locations.